 - Collaborated with other organizations

-J.J. initially established the Foundation in 2000 but the events of 9-11-01 dried up funding and made it impossible to continue.
+J.J. initially established the Foundation in 1999 but the events of 9-11-01 dried up funding and made it impossible to continue until the economy recovered sufficiently.